Last Updated on March 19, 2021 by Julia Wilson

 - Supportive treatment for cats with gastroenteritis, which may include fluids and antibiotics

 Urinary tract disorders:

 Urinary tract infections

-UTI’s are bacterial infections which can develop anywhere along the urinary tract.
+UTI’s are bacterial infections that can develop anywhere along the urinary tract.
 There is a higher incidence in female due to their shorter urethra, which makes it easier for bacteria to ascend from the perineum into the bladder.

 Bladder stones form when certain types of minerals build up in the cat’s urine and form crystals which eventually become stones.
 The most common types are struvite and calcium oxalate.
-Other less common bladder stones include ammonium urate, calcium-ammonium-phosphate, urate, cystine and compound (stones which contain different materials).
+Other less common bladder stones include ammonium urate, calcium-ammonium-phosphate, urate, cystine and compound (stones that contain different materials).

 Bladder stones run the risk of causing a potentially fatal urinary obstruction which is a medical emergency that requires immediate veterinary attention.
 Symptoms of urinary obstruction include straining to urinate, frequently visiting the litter tray, urinating in inappropriate spots, genital licking, and crying.
-Males are at greater risk of a urinary obstruction due to their narrower urethra.
+Males are at greater risk of urinary obstruction due to their narrower urethra.

 - Blood in the urine

 - Painful urination (crying in the litter tray or urinating outside the litter tray)

 - Urinary tract infections are treated with antibiotics and supportive care.